HypixelDev/PublicAPI/Documentation/games/SkyClash.md

 Below you can find the current spec for SkyClash stats.
 This might change before public release but is very unlikely.

+_Note: Stats are not served with the PublicAPI yet, this will happen once the game goes out of closed beta._

 ```json
 {
 	"kits": {